 The Crowding Out Effect

-A rise in interest rates would discourage private investors from investing and private consumption may also decrease.
+A rise in interest rates would discourage private investors from investing, and private consumption may also decrease as many large purchases are made on credit.
 So the result could be a rise from AD1 to AD2, instead of AD1 to AD3.

 Impact of The Crowding Out Effect

 If government wants to increase spending, it can finance the higher spending by:

 If the government increases tax on the private sector, for example by higher income taxes or higher corporate taxes, then this will reduce the disposable income of consumers and firms.
 All other things remaining equal, increasing tax on consumers will lead to lower consumer spending.
 Therefore, higher government spending financed by higher tax should not increase overall Aggregate Demand because the rise in G (government spending) is offset by a fall in C (consumer spending).